ion-fusion/fusion-java/README.md

 # Getting Started

-To learn more about this project, browse our documentation at <https://docs.ion-fusion.dev>.
+To learn more about Ion Fusion, see the website: <https://ion-fusion.dev/>

-To try out the Fusion CLI, you'll need to build from source (sorry!).
-See [Building Ion Fusion](https://docs.ion-fusion.dev/howto_build.html) for instructions and some introductory tutorials.
+For more details on building the Ion Fusion SDK, the `fusion` utility, and the Ion Fusion container images, see the documentation on [building Ion Fusion](fusion/src/howto_build.md).

 # Support